 We must say that this Joss Whedon-directed Avengers: Age of Ultron is not so great in storytelling.
 It has managed to attract the attention of the audience with great visuals and art in terms of presenting the new villainous character Ultron, and at the same time making the whole episode a darker tale while focusing on the nature of humanity.
 Still, I can say that Marvel Studios is shying away from making a movie that we can call a bit metaphysical or emotional in context.

 Any formulaic superhero film is no doubt going to be a hit with its simple good over evil plot or with spectacular visuals and 3D effects to transform your average experience to an altogether different level.

 However, any movie can actually fall flat when the makers try to show too many things at a high pace.
-I believe in Avengers: Age of Ultron does have too many characters and probably that’s the reason the director took the entire first half building the plot and convincing the cinegoers to sit tight for the actual spectacle to happen.
+I believe in Avengers: Age of Ultron there are many characters and probably that’s the reason the director took the entire first half building the plot and convincing the cine-goers to sit tight for the actual spectacle to happen.

 When Tony Stark jumpstarts a dormant peacekeeping program, things go out of hand and Earth’s Mightiest Heroes, including Iron Man, Captain America, Thor, The Incredible Hulk, Black Widow, and Hawkeye, are put to the ultimate test as they battle to save the planet from destruction at the hands of the villainous Ultron.